ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     python -c "from passlib.hash import sha512_crypt; import getpass; print(sha512_crypt.using(rounds=5000).hash(getpass.getpass()))"

 Use the integrated :ref:`hash_filters` to generate a hashed version of a password.
-You shouldn't put plaintext passwords in your playbook or host_vars; instead, use :doc:`../user_guide/playbooks_vault` to encrypt sensitive data.
+You shouldn't put plaintext passwords in your playbook or host_vars; instead, use :ref:`playbooks_vault` to encrypt sensitive data.

 .. _commercial_support: